danishkhan/ossmanifesto/index.md

 title: OSS Manifesto
 ---

-We are people who want to support and sustain open source software.
+We are developers who want to support and sustain open source software.

 We value: